CCurl/r4/README.md

 r4 hashes function names and uses the hashed value as the index into the array of values or addresses.

 This is very fast, but poses some limitations:
-- The number of registers and functions need to be powers of 2.
+- The number of functions need to be powers of 2.
 - r4 does NOT detect hash collisions as it does not keep key values.
   - My tests have indicated that for a large enough nmber of buckets, collisions are not common.
   - As a notice that a collision may have occurred r3 prints "-redef-" when a function is re-defined.